 The Board presently has nine members.
-There are three directors in the class whose term of office expires in 2021: Christopher Molineaux, Bryan Reasons and Vincent Milano.
-Each of the nominees listed below is currently a director of the Company who was previously elected by the stockholders, with the exception of Mr. Milano, who was appointed by the Board in January 2020 to fill a vacancy on the Board.
-Mr. Milano was recommended to our Nominating and Corporate Governance Committee by our Chief Executive Officer.
-Our Nominating and Corporate Governance Committee then recommended Mr. Milano's appointment to our Board after considering a number of qualified candidates.
-If elected at the Annual Meeting, each of these nominees would serve until the 2024 Annual Meeting of Stockholders and until his successor has been duly elected and qualified, or, if sooner, until the director's death, resignation or removal.
+There are three directors in the class whose term of office expires in 2022: Neal Walker, Andrew Schiff and William Humphries.
+Each of the nominees listed below is currently a director of the Company who was previously elected by the stockholders.
+If elected at the Annual Meeting, each of these nominees would serve until the 2025 Annual Meeting of Stockholders and until his successor has been duly elected and qualified, or, if sooner, until the director's death, resignation or removal.
 It is our policy to invite and encourage directors and nominees for director to attend the Annual Meeting.
-Six of our then serving directors attended the 2020 Annual Meeting of Stockholders.
+Eight of our then serving directors attended the 2021 Annual Meeting of Stockholders.